pingcap/docs/tidb-cloud/tidb-node-group-management.md

 1. Navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page, and then click the name of your target cluster to go to its overview page.
 2. In the upper-right corner, click **Connect**.
 A connection dialog is displayed.
-3. Choose the new TiDB node group and **Private Endpoint** connection type.
+3. Select your TiDB node group from the **TiDB Node Group** list and **Private Endpoint** from the **Connection Type** list.
-4. In the left navigation pane, click **Networking**.
-On the **Networking** page, select the TiDB node group.
+4. In the left navigation pane, click **Networking**, and then select your TiDB node group from the **TiDB Node Group** list in the upper-right corner.
 5. Click **Create Private Endpoint Connection** to create a new connection for this node group.
 For more information, see [Connect to a TiDB Cloud Dedicated Cluster via Private Endpoint with AWS](/tidb-cloud/set-up-private-endpoint-connections.md).

     > **Note**:
     >
     > If you use Private Link to connect different node groups, you need to create separated private endpoint connection for each node group.

-6. After you create the private endpoint connection, click **Connect** on the up-right of the page to get the connection string.
+6. After creating the private endpoint connection, click **Connect** in the upper-right corner of the page to get the connection string.

 ### Connect via VPC peering

-Because the cluster is in one VPC and all the TiDB node groups share the same VPC, you only need to create one VPC peering, then all the groups can use it.
+Because all TiDB node groups share the same VPC as the cluster, you only need to create one VPC peering connection to enable access for all groups.

 1. Follow the instructions in [Connect to TiDB Cloud Dedicated via VPC Peering](/tidb-cloud/set-up-vpc-peering-connections.md) to create a VPC peering for this cluster.
 2. Navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page, and then click the name of your target cluster to go to its overview page.
 3. In the left navigation pane, click **Networking**.
-4. On the **Networking** page, click **Connect** on the up-right to get the connection string.
+4. In the upper-right corner of the **Networking** page, click **Connect** to get the connection string.

 ## View TiDB node groups